 Warriors deal into draft to take Nedovic 30th

-The 22-year-old Nedovic played in Lithuania last season, averaging 9.8 points and 2.1 assists for Lietuvos rytas in 10 Euro League games.
+Nedovic, 22, played in Lithuania last season, averaging 9.8 points and 2.1 assists for Lietuvos rytas in 10 Euro League games.
 Nedovic, listed at 6-foot-3, 192 pounds, played the previous three years in Serbia.

-General manager Bob Myers wanted to acquire a pick after the team had lost both picks in previous deals.
+Myers wanted to acquire a pick after the team had lost both picks in previous deals.
 Golden State's first-round pick (21st overall) ended up with Minnesota, finally paying off a debt from a series of complicated moves that started when the team sent a protected first-round pick to New Jersey for Marcus Williams in 2008.
 Williams played just nine games for the Warriors.

 The Timberwolves got Louisville center Gorgui Dieng with the pick.

 Golden State's second-round pick (51st overall) was shipped away in the trade to get David Lee from the New York Knicks in 2010 and ended up in Orlando's hands.
+The Magic took Oklahoma forward Romero Osby with the pick.

 This is not the first time the Warriors have bought a draft pick under owners Joe Lacob and Peter Guber.
 The Warriors paid Charlotte $2 million to move up in the second round and select Jeremy Tyler 39th overall in 2011.

-Tyler did not work out in Golden State but Myers did well in his first draft a year ago when he took three players - Harrison Barnes (seventh), Festus Ezeli (30th) and Draymond Green (35th) - who became immediate contributors to a team that made it to the second round of the playoffs for the second time since 1991.
+Tyler did not work out at Golden State but Myers did well in his first draft a year ago when he took three players - Harrison Barnes (seventh), Festus Ezeli (30th) and Draymond Green (35th) - who became immediate contributors to a team that made it to the second round of the playoffs for the second time since 1991.
 The Warriors also stashed Ognjen Kuzmic (52nd) of Bosnia and Herzegovina back in Europe.

 The Warriors went from a 23-43 record during the lockout-shortened season to a 47-35 team in the second season under coach Mark Jackson.
 Golden State earned the sixth seed in the Western Conference for its second playoff berth since 1994 and knocked out Denver in the first round.
 The Warriors eventually lost to San Antonio in six games in the second round.